grig23/primetime.en/help/release-notes/home.md

 To resolve the issue, set the API `MediaPlayer.flushVideoDecoderOnHeaderChange(true)` for the specified Fire TV devices before initiating playback.
 The default value is false.

 Check out the [TVSDK for Android Release Notes](../release-notes/tvsdk-3x-android.md) for more information.

-## Enhancements and fixes in TVSDK 3.12 iOS Release Notes

-The release focused on resolving top customer issues.

-Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).

 ## See also